 School

-Date of Call Time of C Call a.m. p.m
+Date of Call Time of C Call a.m p.m

 Call Received by

-The person answerin nd record the
+The person answering answers below g the threat call sho ould ask the follo wing questions and record the

-When is the bomb going ng to explode? a.m. p.m
+When is the bomb goin ng to explode? a.m p.m

 Where is it?

-What will cause it to e 1 1 0
+What will cause it to e

 What kind of bomb?

 Why are you doing thi

-What can we do for you avoid the bomb from exploding? ou to
+What can we do for yo avoid the bomb from exploding? ou to

-How can you be conta cted?
+How can you be contact cted?

 Record the exact langu

-Voice on the Phone: Man ( ) Woman ( ) Child ( ) Age
+Voice on the Phone: Man () Woman () Child () A ge

-Intoxicated ( ) Other ( ) Accent ( ) Speech Impedia ment ( )

-Background Noise: Music ( ) Airplane ( ) Other ( ) Talking ( ) Typing ( ) Children ( ) Traffic ( ) Machines ( )
+Intoxicated () Accent () Speech Impedime nt ()

+Other ()

+Background Noise: Music () Talking () ' ' Machines ()

+Airplane () Other () Typing () Traffic ()

 Completed by

-Date